rgdawson/Rgd.Stringlist/README.md

-        Basically, A := B is the same as A.Assign(B) (2) CommaText property always uses StrictDelimiter = True Use DelimitedText property if you need StrictDelimer = False (3) When passing a TRgdStringlist as a parameter to a function, if passed as a value instead of var or const, a new record gets created and all the strings copied to the value parameter as you would expect (4) Implicits allow you to pass a TRgdStringlist to TObject, TPersistent, TStrings, and TStringlist (5) Based on the TStringlist implementation current as of Delphi 12.
+        Basically, A := B is the same as A.Assign(B) (2) CommaText property always uses StrictDelimiter = True Use DelimitedText property if you need StrictDelimer = False (3) When passing a TRgdStringlist as a parameter to a function, if passed as a value instead of var or const, a new record gets created and all the strings copied to the value parameter as you would expect.
+    (4) Implicits allow you to pass a TRgdStringlist to TObject, TPersistent, TStrings, and TStringlist.
+    (5) Based on the TStringlist implementation current as of Delphi 12.
 If using with an older version of Delphi, you may need to remove refences to missing members.